surajvijh/data-eng-coding-challenge/README.md

-# Syft Data Engineer Coding Exercise
+# Syft Data Engineer Coding Challenge

 This exercise consists of developing a simple tool to compute the continuity of work for the workers on the platform.